-Lisa graduated from Texas State University with a Masters in communication disorders in 2015.
-She specialized in Neurological disorders, voice, swallowing and co-facilitated a literacy camp while attending Texas State.
-Lisa has a a wide range experience including working with children in a neuro behavorial residential facility and in school settings.
+Lisa graduated from Texas State University with a Masters in Communication Disorders in 2015.
+She specialized in neurological disorders, voice, swallowing and co-facilitated a literacy camp, while attending Texas State.
+Lisa has a wide range of experience, including working with children in a neuro behavorial residential facility and in school settings.
 She has experience working with children with autism, speech delay, ADHD, pragmatics, fluency and literacy disorders.

 Courtney has had great experience working in a private practice setting with clients with a variety of communication disorders including apraxia, aphasia, articulation, augmentative communication, dysarthria, dysphagia, voice, language, phonology, cleft palate, as well as accent modification.
 She has also conducted home health therapy utilizing a consultative or direct therapy model and collaborated with other disciplines to obtain maximal benefit from patient treatments.
 Before being licensed as a Speech Language Pathologist, Courtney worked as a speech pathologist assistant - providing direct treatment in the individual and group settings to pediatric clients in the Head Start setting by following the written treatment plans developed by the supervising Speech-Language Pathologist.
 Courtney's education and professional training includes an M.A., Communication Disorders, from Our Lady of the Lake University, 2003 and a B.S., Communication Sciences and Disorders, The University of Texas at Austin, 1998.
 She also received a Compton PESL Certification in 2006 & education in Lee Silverman Voice Treatment, 2003.